About Us

 Becky Williams

-Becky Williams is a third year undergraduate at UVa double majoring in astronomy and biology.
+Becky Williams graduated in 2024 from UVa double majoring in astronomy and biology.
 She began working with the group through the 2022 VICO Undergraduate Summer Research Fellowship Program, searching for weak emission from molecular oxygen in the protoplanetary disk around TW Hya.
 She is now modeling sulfur chemistry in disks to identify possible major sulfur-carrying species.

 Group Alums